topocm/topocm_content/syllabus.md

   name: python3
 ---

-# Introduction

-+++
+# Online course on topology in condensed matter

+This is a open online course on topology in condensed matter.
+Initially developed for the [edX platform](https://www.edx.org/course/topology-in-condensed-matter-tying-quantum-knots) in 2015, its development continues here.

+After following this course you will:
+- Discover how topological concepts manifest in condensed matter systems
+- Get an overview of different research directions and important developments
+- Learn to combine the relevant math with simulations and physical arguments to improve your understanding

+Go right to the [introduction](w0_background/intro) for in-depth information about the course.

-## Course structure
+## Authors

-Each section consists of several relatively self-contained topics, each introduced and summarized by an expert.

-### Current course team

-**Anton Akhmerov** is an assistant professor in Kavli Institute of Nanoscience of Delft University of Technology and QuTech.

-**Jay Sau** is an assistant professor in the area of theoretical Condensed matter physics at the University of Maryland, College Park, USA.

-**Bernard van Heck** is a postdoc at Yale University.

-**Bas Nijholt, Irfan Muhammad, Tómas Örn Rosdahl** are PhD students working in Kavli Institute for Nanoscience at TU Delft supervised by Anton Akhmerov.

-### Other course developers

-The initial verison of the course was created by:
+The course was developed by

-* Anton Akhmerov
+* Anton Akhmerov (TU Delft)
-* Jay Sau
+* Jay Sau (University of Maryland)
-* Bernard van Heck
+* Bernard van Heck (Leiden University)
-* Sebastian Rubbert
+* Sebastian Rubbert (TU Delft)
-* Rafał Skolasiński
+* Rafał Skolasiński (TU Delft)
+* Bas Nijholt (TU Delft)
+* Irfan Muhammad (TU Delft)
+* Tómas Örn Rosdahl (TU Delft)

+The introductory videos to each topic were contributed by multiple experts from the community.

-### Acknowledgements
+## Acknowledgements

 When working on the course, we greatly benefitted from support of